-- reading environment variables associated with the device
+- reading variables associated with the device

-If a device is compromised, the device API key can only be used to read information about the device or the application the device is associated with.
+If a device is compromised, the device API key can only be used to read information about the device or the fleet the device is associated with.
 A fleet owner can remove and revoke the API key of a compromised device by simply deleting the device from the dashboard.

 Both the Docker pull request and the actual image download process are performed using HTTPS, so are TLS encrypted.
 HTTPS connections are always outbound from the device to the balena service, meaning that no inbound connections are created and no inbound ports on the firewall are required.

-Balena uses OpenVPN to control the device state (e.g. device reboot, device shutdown, application restart, etc.).
+Balena uses OpenVPN to control the device state (e.g. device reboot, device shutdown, service(s) restart, etc.).
 As mentioned above, devices only connect outbound to the VPN and all traffic over the VPN is encrypted with TLS.